vkdolea/age-system/README.md

 ### 0.5.0 [2021-03-xx]
 #### Added
 - Added a Age Roller close to hotbar.
 Click to roll 3d6 and check stunts.
 Right click to be prompent to roll modifier and TN.
+- Added to vehicle sheets: Armor Rating, Cover, Total Passengers Capacity and Custom Damage for Collision/Sideswipe.
+- On vehicles damage table, line representing vehicle's Velocity Class will have **bold** characters.

 ### 0.4.1 [2021-02-22]
 #### Added